DianaProbst/clinkt/README.txt

 PixelList.rise(m, b)  // pattern rises to brightness b im m-millisec steps

+PixelList.crossfade(PL)  // fades from list PL to current list

 A default PixelList 'Blinkt' is created at compile time in int main() Unless another PixelList is created and passed where appropriate, all operations are on Blinkt.